fkarg/fkarg.github.io/_posts/2020-09-02-seven-habits.md

     - clarifying expectations
     - showing personal integrity
     - apologizing sincerely for withdrawals
-- many problems in organizations stem from relationship difficulties at the very top
+- Many problems in organizations stem from relationship difficulties at the very top
 - Every problem is an opportunity to build emotional bank accounts